coleifer/peewee/docs/peewee/relationships.rst

 Many-to-Many Relationships
 --------------------------

-A many-to-many relationship - where one row in table A can relate to many rows in table B *and vice versa* - requires an intermediate *through table* that holds pairs of foreign keys.
+A many-to-many relationship allows one row in table A to relate to many rows in table B *and vice versa*.
+This requires an intermediate *through table* that holds pairs of foreign keys.

 Manual through table (recommended)